Ristorante HONDA ホンダ

 The appetizer was beautifully presented.
 Sanma (秋刀魚) terrine was high in flavor and the leek balanced well, Ayu sauce was infused by Yuzu juice which was quite sour in general.
 Sadly Ikura was umami but not fresh enough.
 The entire dish was refreshing but i found the sourness was a bit over.

 When i was infromed that they are unable to serve sea urchin pasta that day, and pasta with porcini mushroom would be served, i was so excited as the pasta with porcini mushroom i had in Aroma Fresca was die-for.
 Maybe i expected too much, and when the dish actually came to the table, i found it was totally different from what i imagained.

 Well, it do looks better after adding black truffle.
 But apparently, the portion of black truffle cannot compare to the one i had in Aroma Fresca.
-The tagliatelle itself was not al dante, and a bit dry.
+The tagliatelle itself was not al dente, and a bit dry.
 The scrabled eggs was not creamy the pair with the pasta and the porcini mushroom has no fragrance at all - the entire dish was sadly tasteless.
 The black truffle did somehow help, but overall, a very disappointing dish.

 The main course was pan seared sea bream and clam, with brussel sprouts and seafood sauce.
 Loved the crispy skin of the fish and the fresh flesh.
 Under the help of the seafood sauce, the fish was more flavorful but the center part was a bit bland.

 Dessert was made up of candied chestnut on a bed of Hojicha jelly, chocolate ice cream and vanilla cream, caramelized crisps, with a shot of chestnut milk on the side.
 I was told to add the chestnut milk into the bowl.
 The sweetness of chestnut and chocolate ice cream balanced well with the refreshing Hojicha Jelly.